shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-mint-fungible-tokens.md

   const [message, setMessage] = useState('');
 ```

-In our submit function, we take the address, amount and call the mint util.
+In our submit function, we take the address, amount from the input fields and then we call the mint util.

 ```jsx
 const submit = async (event) => {